This post contains affiliate links. Click here for the full disclosure statement.

 My personal routine involves: drinking a glass of water, doing a short yoga video*, and then taking a hot shower.
 While in the shower I take a few deep breaths, indulge in some nice shower oil, and then I get out and put on a fresh outfit.

 *I love the yoga videos on Gaia.com!
 There are a ton to choose from, for all skill levels, and my favourite bit is there are great short options for when you don’t have much time.
-This is the first time I have ever paid for a subscription app and it’s the only one I’ve ever consistently used, I highly recommend it!
+I highly recommend it!
 (And yes, this is an affiliate link but I’m only recommending it because I absolutely love it.)
 If you try out the app, my current favourites are the Rodney Yee morning and evening routines.

 Experiment and find your own ‘restart’ routine – read a set of favourite quotes or mantras, go for a walk around the block, meditate, or make a hot beverage – but whatever you choose, approach your routine with the intention of letting go and starting fresh.